Resources for sex work workplaces and workers

 The Sex work - Work health and safety guidance 2024 (PDF, 1.32 MB) has been developed to support businesses and workers to understand their workplace health and safety rights and duties.
 The guidance provides industry-specific information about workplace hazard management including the use of personal protective equipment (PPE), how to manage psychosocial hazards and risks, guidance for working safely in a variety of environments and the reporting of incidents.

-Multilingual versions of the guidance document and several other supporting resources will soon be available in Thai, Korean and Mandarin/Simplified Chinese.
+Multilingual versions of the guidance document are available in Thai, Korean and Mandarin/Simplified Chinese.